6 FAQs About Effective Biological Safety Cabinet Decontamination

 Q: What are the advantages of the chlorine dioxide method?

-A: The method is validated and approved by NSF/ANSI Standard 49; no residue or harmful by-products are produced; chlorine dioxide is a “true gas” and therefore has no condensation issues; and the process is completed in less time than other validated methods.
+A: This biosafety cabinet decontamination procedure is validated and approved by NSF/ANSI Standard 49; no residue or harmful by-products are produced; chlorine dioxide is a “true gas” and therefore has no condensation issues; and the process is completed in less time than other validated methods.

 Q: Does the chlorine dioxide method have any disadvantages?